kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

   of the job being retried, and the newly launched job gains a field called `retry_parent` that contains the job id of the job from the original request.

 * The job is submitted and upon successful submission, the child job adds the field `retry_parent` and notifies the `parent_job_id` that a new `child_job` has been added by appending itself to the `parent_job.child_jobs[]` field
-* Jobs submitted by an administrator with a ResourceRequirements use resource requirements from the catalog / ee2 config exclusively on retry.
-There is no way to specify ResourceRequirements with a retry at the moment.
+* There is no way to specify ResourceRequirements with a retry at the moment, even if the job was previously submitted by an administrator and had specfified ResourceRequirements.
+The retry will only use resource requirements from the catalog / ee2 config.

 ### Batch Jobs Behavior
 * Adds `child_job_id` to `parent_job_id.child_job_ids[]`